nestjs/docs.nestjs.com/content/recipes/crud.md

 * Database agnostic extendable CRUD controllers.
 * Query string parsing with filtering, pagination, sorting, relations, nested relations, cache, etc.
-* Framework agnostic package with query builder for a frontend usage.
+* Framework agnostic package with query builder for frontend usage.
 * Query, path params and DTO validation.
 * Overriding controller methods with ease.
-* Tiny but mighty configuration (including global configuration).
+* Tiny but powerful configuration (including global configuration).
 * Additional helper decorators.
 * Swagger documentation.

 > warning **Notice** So far, `Nestjsx/crud` only supports `TypeORM`, but other ORMs like `Sequelize` and `Mongoose` will be included in the near future.
 So in this article, you'll learn how to create CRUD controllers and services using `TypeORM`.
-We assume that you already have installed and set up successfully the `@nestjs/typeorm` package.
+We assume that you have already successfully installed and set up the `@nestjs/typeorm` package.
 To learn more, see [here](/techniques/sql).

 #### Getting started